sustrik/libmill/README.md

 Keep in mind that coframes are deallocated when the child coroutine is selected.
-If you launch a coroutine without selecting it afterwards, the coframe will linger on in the memory until it is deallocated when the caller coroutine finishes.
+If you launch a coroutine without selecting it afterwards, the coframe will linger on in the memory until it is deallocated when the caller coroutine terminates.

-The behaviour is perfectly all right in most circumstances, however, doing such thing in a loop will quickly exhaust the memory:
+The behaviour is perfectly all right in most circumstances, however, launching arbitrary number of coroutines in a loop without selecting them can lead to memory exhaustion:

 ```
 coroutine foo ()